Back in the Red: Part 2

-Despite acting on Kochanski's advice in his efforts to refuse the reset, the crew to decide to proceed anyway.
-Afterwards, Kryten has been returned to his old ways of servitude and politeness.
-Lister breaks Kochanski out of her quarters and, while in the lift, decides to make the most of the opportunity to try out the sexual magnetism virus on himself.
-Although it works at first and Kochanski practically throws herself at her former boyfriend, she returns to normal after a few seconds and Lister realises that the positive viruses cancel each other out.
-Later, after getting The Cat released, the three look for Kryten so they can all escape, only to discover that he does not recognise them and has returned to his factory settings.
-Lister, Kochanski and The Cat start looking for a new disguise (since The Cat refuses to wear anything over his normal clothes).
-Suddenly, The Cat hits on a great idea...with black mop- heads and fake teeth with overbites, they can pretend to be the Dibbley family.
+Lister breaks Kochanski out of her quarters and, while in a lift, decides to make the most of the opportunity to try out the sexual magnetism virus on himself.
+Although it works at first and Kochanski practically throws herself at her former boyfriend, she returns to normal after a few seconds and Lister realizes that the two positive viruses cancel each other out.
+Later, after rescuing The Cat, the three disguise themselves as computer programmers to evade detection while they rescue Kryten and re-break his programming.